-‘The Black Friar’ is Shona Maclean’s 2nd novel featuring Captain Damien Seeker, a loyal follower of Oliver Cromwell.
+‘The Black Friar’ is Shona Maclean’s 2nd novel featuring Captain Damian Seeker, a loyal follower of Oliver Cromwell.

 Dissent against Cromwell is growing and so is the number of spies keeping an eye on the dissenters.
 Seeker along with the other spies reports to Thurloe.
 One of the spies, Carter Blythe, is discovered having been bricked into a wall of Blackfriars church alive, dressed in a black friars’s robe.
 Thurloe asks Seeker to investigate.